 Every lender is free to develop (within the confines of federal civil rights laws) its own lending standards and calculations to decide whether a person is a qualified loan applicant.
 Lenders can pick and choose which types of expenses to include in their DTI calculation.
 The two most common calculations for DTI are called front-end and back-end.

-A front-end DTI calculation includes only housing-related expenses such as the mortgage payment plus the monthly home insurance payment.
-So it represents just the percent of monthly income used for housing expenses.
+A front-end DTI calculation includes only housing-related expenses, such as the mortgage payment plus the monthly home insurance payment.
+So, it represents just the percent of monthly income used for housing expenses.

 A back-end DTI calculation includes all monthly debt payments (mortgage, auto, credit card, etc.), like in the example above.
 This is the most commonly used DTI calculation as it provides the most holistic picture of a person’s debt situation.

 Each lender has its own requirements for potential loan applicants, so there’s no way to confidently say what DTI number is needed to get a loan.
-Also, your debt-to-income ratio is just one factor that’ll be taken into consideration, along with your credit score, credit history, down payment size, presence of cosigners, cost of living in the area, type of mortgage and others factors.
+Also, your debt-to-income ratio is just one factor that’ll be taken into consideration, along with your credit score, credit history, down payment size, presence of cosigners, cost of living in the area, type of mortgage and other factors.

 In general, the lower your DTI, the better.
 Lenders love to see you have plenty of room in your monthly budget to absorb the new loan payment while still having money left over for monthly living expenses and emergencies.